TheCoder4eu/BootsFaces-OSP/cheat-sheet.md

 		    tooltipDelayShow    Integer                                            "The tooltip is shown with a delay.
 This value is the delay in milliseconds.
 Defaults to 0 (no delay)." tooltipPosition                                                        "Where is the tooltip to be displayed?
 Possible values: \"top\", \"bottom\", \"right\", \"left\", \"auto\", \"auto top\", \"auto bottom\", \"auto right\" and \"auto left\".
 Default to \"bottom\"."
 		}

-  * copy the generated folder to the net.bootsfaces.component source folder
+  * copy the generated folder to the `net.bootsfaces.component` source folder
-  * copy the tag from the generated taglib file into the common taglib (src/main/meta/META-INF/bootsfaces-b.taglib.xml).
+  * copy the tag from the generated taglib file into the common taglib (`src/main/meta/META-INF/bootsfaces-b.taglib.xml`).
     After that, you can delete the taglib file from the component folder.
   * Move the two *.xhtml files into the BootsFaces web project.
 They are part of the documentation.
   * Correct the component file:
-    * add the @ResourceDependencies to the component
+    * add the `@ResourceDependencies` annotation to the component
-    * add toolips and AJAX (see below)
+    * add tooltips and AJAX (see below)
     * run organize imports
   * delete the line that renders the 'rendered' attribute in the renderer class
   * start implementing the renderer.
 The generators generate a default implementation which simply renders the tag and every attribute (as if it were valid HTML).

-  * To activate AJAX,
+#### Activating AJAX
   * add an on(event) attribute for every JS event you want to deal with
   * the component should implement ClientBehaviorHolder and IAJAXComponent
-    * add these the list of JavaScript AJAX events (without the prefix "on") and two methods to the component above the properties attribute: private static final Collection<String> EVENT_NAMES = Collections.unmodifiableCollection( Arrays.asList("blur", "change", "valueChange", "click", "dblclick", ..., "mousedown", "mousemove", "mouseout", "mouseover", "mouseup"));
+  * add these the list of JavaScript AJAX events (without the prefix "on") and two methods to the component above the properties attribute:

+    	  	private static final Collection<String> EVENT_NAMES = Collections.unmodifiableCollection(
+			 Arrays.asList("blur", "change", "valueChange", "click", "dblclick", ...,
+					"mousedown", "mousemove", "mouseout", "mouseover", "mouseup"));